 How do you feel when you hear one of your songs playing on the radio?

 It is always an exciting thing.
 Always exciting.
 It never gets old.

 Are there any memories about your time singing with Luciano Pavarotti for Pavarotti & Friends for Cambodia and Tibet in 2000, you would like to share?

 Oh, yeah, sure.
 It was really lovely, Pavarotti’s wife Nicoletta invited me to their house in Modena, Italy, and Luciano Pavarotti cooked pasta con le vongole, pasta with clams, and he gave me some singing lessons, he taught me some tricks about breathing, about where to hold my voice.
-And then he cooked, and then he also introduced me to vintage balsamic vinegar.
+And then he cooked, and then he also introduced me to balsamic vinegar.